berkeleyarabic/flashcards/README.md

 This is the Git repository for my Arabic flashcards project.

-You can use the above links to download the source files and submit "issues" (requests).
+Here you can view the source files for the project and submit issues to correct mistakes and so on.